Trump claims vindication after Manafort's light sentence, but misstates judge's declaration

 "Both the Judge and the lawyer in the Paul Manafort case stated loudly and for the world to hear that there was NO COLLUSION with Russia.
 But the Witch Hunt Hoax continues as you now add these statements to House & Senate Intelligence & Senator Burr.
 So bad for our Country!"
 Trump tweeted.

-Before announcing his decision, Judge T.S.
-Ellis reminded the court that the longtime political operative’s crimes were not related to special counsel Robert Mueller’s chief mandate — Russian election interference and whether Trump campaign officials colluded with the Kremlin.
+Before announcing Manafort's sentence Thursday, Judge T.S.
+Ellis reminded the court that the longtime political operative's crimes were not related to special counsel Robert Mueller’s chief mandate — Russian election interference and whether Trump campaign officials colluded with the Kremlin.

 Kevin Downing, Manafort's defense attorney, made a brief statement after the hearing ended on Thursday.